Juneseogi/juneseogi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Junseok Lee (이준석)!**
+Hello!
+I'm **Junseok Lee.**

-I am a master's student in Statistics at Seoul National University and a member of the Mathematical Data Science Lab, advised by Professor Jeongmin Jeon.
-My research centers on non-Euclidean analysis and related methods and applications.
+I am a master’s student in the Department of Statistics at Seoul National University and a member of the Mathematical Data Science Lab, where I am advised by Professor Jeongmin Jeon.
+My research focuses on statistical methods for complex data structures, particularly non-Euclidean data and data subject to measurement error.
 My research interests include:

 - Non-Euclidean statistical analysis